 In 1767 the Grand Master and a majority of the Grand Chapter decided to remove the reference to Jonathan from the name to become “The Defenders of the Divine Providence”.
 In 1785 a final change was made, and the Order’s constitution was revised by the Chapter General to rename it The Equestrian, Secular and Chapterial Order of Saint Joachim, which it has remained to this day.
 The original Statutes and Rules of the Order published in 1756 and 1764 still exist.
 The Order regularly created a report to the members of the state of the Order, called an Etat Present.

 Our first Grand Master resigned in 1773 and was followed by Franz Xaver, Graf von Montfort and a noble of the Holy Roman Empire, who remained Grand Master until his death in 1780.
 The Grand Master’s position next fell to successive generations of the Counts of Leiningen – Westerburg – Neuleiningen, beginning with Count Georg Karl I August Ludwig zu Leiningen-Westerburg in 1784.
 It is interesting to note that the Order continued to function without a Grand Master for the intervening four years, admitting new Knights and Dames and carrying out its charitable mission.
-Being chapterial (i.e.: governed by a Grand Chapter and a constitution), and not reliant on a fons for its legitimacy, the Order could continue to operate without a sitting Grand Master.
+Being chapterial (i.e.: governed by a Grand Chapter and a constitution), and not reliant on a fons for its life or legitimacy, the Order could continue to operate without a sitting Grand Master.
 Graf Georg Karl I August Ludwig was succeeded by Graf Karl II Gustav Reinhard Waldemar as the Order’s 4th Grand Master, who was in turn succeeded by Ferdinand Karl III as 5th Grand Master.
 The Leiningens were related to both the Sachsen-Coburg Saalfelds and the British Royal Family.